 Consults with the appropriate department head and deans to grant prior service credit for new faculty.

-Develops guidelines for the specific contents and format of the dossier annually.
+Develops guidelines in collaboration with the Senate Collegial Review Committee for the specific contents and format of the dossier annually.

 Hears the initial appeal from candidates denied tenure or promotion by the Provost.

-Make recommendations to the Chancellor on tenure, promotion and reappointment matters.
+Make recommendations to the Chancellor on tenure and promotion.

+Make decisions for reappointment.

 9. The Chancellor

-Make decisions for reappointment.

 Hears appeals from candidates denied tenure or promotion by the Provost, following the Provost’s negative decisions on reconsideration of appeals.

 Presents recommendations to the Board of Trustees for tenure and promotion.